josithg-216/SM-A52-RRR/README.md

 - This repo will be actively maintained , Changes will be done 3 days once , Anyone is welcomed to make changes
 ---

-# Big Thanks to Samsung Developer and Modding Community
+# Big Thanks to Samsung Developers and Modding Community
 ---